strapdata/elassandra/docs/elassandra/source/integration.rst

 -----------------------------

 For elassandra 5.5, a modified version of the `elasticsearch-hadoop <https://github.com/elastic/elasticsearch-hadoop>`_ connector is available for elassandra on the `strapdata repository <https://github.com/strapdata/elasticsearch-hadoop>`_.
-This connector works with spark as describe in the elasticsearch documentation available at `elasticsearch/hadoop <https://www.elastic.co/guide/en/elasticsearch/hadoop/current/index.html>`_.
+This connector works with spark as described in the elasticsearch documentation available at `elasticsearch/hadoop <https://www.elastic.co/guide/en/elasticsearch/hadoop/current/index.html>`_.

-For example, in order to submit a spark job in client mode.
+For example, in order to submit a spark job in client mode:

 .. code:: java